John Burr

-At the age of fourteen John Burr began painting portraits of well-to-do people in small Scottish towns.
+At the age of fourteen, Burr began painting portraits of well-to-do people in small Scottish towns.
 After study at the Trustees' Academy in Edinburgh, Burr painted in Edinburgh until 1861.
-In that year he and his younger brother Alexander Hohenlohe Burr (1835–1899) established themselves as painters in London.
-John Burr first exhibited at the Royal Academy in 1862 and worked in London until 1892.
-During his career in London he exhibited 18 paintings at the Royal Academy, 1 at the British Institution, 3 at the Grosvenor Gallery, 35 at the Society of British Artists, 18 at the Royal Water Colour Society, and numerous paintings in other locations in London.
-He also exhibited in Edinburgh, Glasgow, Birmingham, Liverpool and Manchester.
-His works include The Peepshow and The 5th of November.
+That year, he and his younger brother Alexander Hohenlohe Burr (1835–1899) established themselves as painters in London.
+Burr first exhibited at the Royal Academy in 1862 and worked in London until 1892.
+During his career in London, he exhibited 18 paintings at the Royal Academy, 1 at the British Institution, 3 at the Grosvenor Gallery, 35 at the Society of British Artists, 18 at the Royal Water Colour Society, and numerous paintings in other locations in London.
+He also exhibited in Edinburgh, Glasgow, Birmingham, Liverpool, and Manchester.
+His works include The Peepshow and The 5 November.

 Burr was elected in 1875 a member of the Society of British Artists and in 1883 a member of the Royal Institute of Oil Painters.
 He was president of the Society of British Artists from 1881 until May or June 1886 when he resigned.